Kevin Lynch (hunger striker)

 Kevin Lynch (25 May 1956 – 1 August 1981) was an Irish republican and member of the Irish National Liberation Army (INLA) from Park, County Londonderry, Northern Ireland.
 The Dungiven hurling team was renamed Kevin Lynch's Hurling Club in his honour after his death on hunger strike.

 Early life

-Lynch was the youngest in a family of eight children born to Paddy and Bridie Lynch in Park, north County Londonderry.
+Kevin Lynch was the youngest in a family of eight children born to Paddy and Bridie Lynch in Park, north County Londonderry.